SegiH/SegiTable/docs/README.md

 #### ExpandableContent
 	       Required: No
 	       Type: Object or string
 	       Description: A string with HTML content or a component to show when you expand the row.
-You can render a SegiTable table as the expandable row content but there is no way to currently tie the expanded row to its parent.
+You can render a SegiTable table as the expandable row content.
+It is possible to currently tie the expanded row to its parent.

 <a name="ExpandableDataColumn"></a>
 #### ExpandableContent